Date: Friday, June 16, 2017

 Venue: Tokyo American Club, Brooklyn Room (B2F)

-Speakers: Clay Adler, Chief of the Visa Section, U.S. Embassy, Tokyo;
+Speakers: Clay Adler, Deputy Consul General & Visa Chief, U.S. Embassy, Tokyo;

 Richard S. Goldstein, Senior Partner, Law Offices of Goldstein & Lee P. C.,